tdrose01/EHR-ENG2/TASK_LIST.md

 This list outlines the steps to run the complete, observable multi-agent workflow.

-## 🎯 **Current Status: WORKFLOW FUNCTIONAL** ✅
+## 🎯 **Current Status: PROJECT COMPLETE** ✅

-All agent workflow issues have been resolved and the system is operational.
+All project-related tasks have been completed.
+The agent workflow system is functional but currently has no pending tasks.

 ### **✅ Completed Tasks:**
 - [x] **Task 1: Start Developer Agent**: Run the `developer_agent.js` in the background to handle development tasks.